Class of 2017

 In 1976 Schwartz joined the Calgary Stampeders and served for 8 years as an assistant coach.
 Leaving coaching, he was employed by The McMahon Stadium Society as the Senior Executive/Manager of McMahon Stadium.
 During this time, Schwartz had the opportunity to work alongside the 1988 Winter Olympics by aiding in the preparation of McMahon Stadium for the XV Olympic Games Opening and Closing Ceremonies.
 Schwartz would rejoin the Calgary Stampeders in 1995 as Vice-President and General Manager-Administration.
 In 1996 Schwartz took over as the Calgary Stampeders President.
 This is a position he would hold for eight dedicated years.
 Throughout his time with the Calgary Stampeders, Schwartz would help guide his team to 8 Grey Cup appearances (1992, 1998, 1999, 2001, 2008, 2012, 2014 and 2016) and winning the Grey Cup five times (1992, 1998, 2001, 2008 and 2014).

 Throughout his commitment to the sport of football Schwartz has been rewarded with a legion of rewards and recognition.
 He was honored for his three decades of support of high school football in Calgary in 2000 when a trophy was introduced in his name and awarded to the Calgary high school volunteer football coach of the year.
 In 2003 Schwartz was enshrined on the Calgary Bantam Football Wall of Honor.
-During 2004 Schwartz received multiple tributes; he was added to the Calgary Stampeder’s Wall of Fame in the Builders category, as well as he was named to the Calgary Booster Club’s Sportsman of the Year.
+During 2004 Schwartz received multiple tributes; he was added to the Calgary Stampeder’s Wall of Fame in the Builders category, as well as he was named the Calgary Booster Club’s Sportsman of the Year.
 Again in 2005 Schwartz was recognized for his involvement in football.
-He was inducted into the Alberta Sports Hall of Fame and Museum as well as he was the recipient of the Alberta Centennial Salute for Sport and Recreation Award.
+He was inducted into the Alberta Sports Hall of Fame and Museum as well as he was the recipient of the Alberta Centennial Medal and the Alberta Centennial Salute for Sport and Recreation Award.
 In 2009 Schwartz again receive considerable distinction, being recognized for multiple awards.
 He was awarded the Hugh Campbell Distinguished Leadership Award in recognition of his contributions to the CFL.
 The Heart of a Champion Award was established in his name.
 This was an award created by the Calgary Stampeder Football Club to be presented annually to three Calgary high school seniors for displaying life skill such as determination, pride, perseverance, dedication, leadership and integrity on the field, in the classroom and in the community.
 In 2010, Schwartz was inducted into the Medicine Hat Sports Wall of Fame.